apache/cassandra-java-driver/CONTRIBUTING.md

 The formatter does not enforce a maximum line length, but please try to keep it below 100 characters to keep files readable across all mediums (IDE, terminal, Github...).

+### Other text files (markdown, etc)

+Similarly, enforce a right margin of 100 characters in those files.
+Editors and IDEs generally have a way to configure this (for IDEA, install the "Wrap to column" plugin).

 ## Coding style -- production code

 Do not use static imports.
 They make things harder to understand when you look at the code